malvcr/nihtiu/README.md

 A possible solution is to use both, an Arduino and a Raspberry Pi or similar machine connected through a USB cable.

-* The Arduino (could be more than one) taking care of the physical logic, controlling the hardware and collecting the data from the sensors.
+* The Arduino, ESP32 or similar device is the real heart of the system.
+It has the machine logic, parameters, profiles, receives data from the sensors and manages the moving parts.
-* The SBC as the logical immediate center, acquiring the data from the Arduino, including more complex reaction logic and with the security and networking behavior.
+* The SBC is the "Access Server", providing user interfacing, alarms and local telemetry data storage.
-* A central (with backup) system that permit to monitor each and all machines and that communicate directly with all the Raspberry Pi machines using some private WIFI network.
+* An analysis and backup system "could" (optionally) connect with the SBC to collect the working information to perform several types of analysis on the systems.
+That connection could be performed wired or wirelessly as it is not critical fot the machine behaviour.

 All the data visualization could be done with HTTP5 logic.
 A first version can be done with PHP or similar type of language, while the Arduino logic be encoded with carefully written C++ code (medical level quality).